 But, have you ever wondered why people wear their rings on the ring finger?

 The tradition of wearing an engagement ring on the ring finger dates back to ancient Egyptian and Roman times.
-Back then, people believed that there existed a vein, which ran from the fourth finger of the left hand directly to the heart.
+Back then, people believed a vein existed, which ran from the fourth finger of the left hand directly to the heart.
 They called it the ‘vena amoris’ or the vein of love.
-Since a relationship is all about emotions arising from the heart, wearing an engagement ring on the ring finger demonstrated love and commitment.
+Since a relationship is all about emotions arising from the heart, wearing an engagement ring on the ring finger demonstrates love and commitment.
 (Source)

 Ring Wearing Tradition in the UK

 Wedding ring tradition in the UK comes from the ancient Romans.
 Let us tell you that Romans inherited this tradition from the Egyptians’ vena amoris notion.
 But the Egyptians did not wear engagement rings.